Since the 1990s, prostate cancer death rates have dropped for all men -- most of all for Black men. That's progress, but it’s not the full picture.

 “We now have a lot of data about prostate cancer outcomes in Black men,” says Kosj Yamoah, MD, PhD, a radiation oncologist at Moffitt Cancer Center.
 “And this may help us provide better treatment.”

-Still, research in African Americans is lacking.
+Still, research in Black men is lacking.
 In some cases, researchers haven’t even reported the race or ethnicity of men in their prostate cancer studies.
 When they have, fewer than 5% of those who’ve taken part are Black.

-You can partly trace this low participation to what’s required to enroll in a trial, such as lab test results.
+This is partly due to low participation to what’s required to enroll in a trial, such as lab test results.
 “Normal lab results” are often based on a group that’s not diverse, Mahal says.
 But what’s “normal” can differ across race, gender, and age.
-And when studies are done mostly in white people, it’s hard to tell if the results apply to others.
+And when studies are done mostly in White people, it’s hard to tell if the results apply to others.

 Where Differences Arise

-Black men don’t just get this disease more often than white men.
+Black men don’t just get prostate cancer more often than White men.
 They also tend to get it at an earlier age.
 And their cancer tends to spread more quickly.
-“A prostate cancer that starts at age 40 and spreads by age 50 is unlike one that shows up first at age 70 -- one you never have to worry about,” says Yamoah.
+“A prostate cancer that starts at age 40 and spreads by age 50 is unlike one that shows up first at age 70, one you never have to worry about,” Yamoah says.

 Screening, Active Surveillance, and Biopsies

 Early detection is important for everyone with prostate cancer.
 But Mucci says Black men face unique barriers when it comes to diagnosis.

 One hurdle is for those who don't have access to insurance and medical care, Yamoah says.
 Another is the fact that Black men's prostate tumors tend to start sooner and spread faster.
 Even when their cancer is the slow-growing (low-grade) type, Black men have twice the risk of death as that of men of other races, although it's still small.